hotspoons/retropie-container/README.md

  - Docker repo: https://hub.docker.com/r/hotspoons/retropie-container
  - GitHub repo: https://github.com/hotspoons/retropie-container

+# Prerequisites

+ - Your host system must be an AMD64-based system (will gladly accept help with making this run on RPi!
+Would need to drop PCSX2 and wine though)
+ - Your host system should have some sort of *nix OS with an X server running, or sufficient polyfill in Windows
+ - You must have docker installed and running on your host system
+ - The current user must have access to manage docker (e.g. member of "docker" group)
+ - ROMs and BIOSes will help with making this setup useful

 # Quick install + run

 Execute the following in a shell on your docker host to install and run this container: